GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when stuck between a door and a wall, fast travel to another player
 - you can build Scorpio stacks on a rotating jammer before it's
 - you can open locked doors by shooting the lock with a chem launcher or a silenced pistol, it allows you to not alert enemies
+- you can see enemies through walls when servers are blinking

 ### Talents